How to spot a maverick (and channel their talents)

 Four years of redundancies cost UK employers £28.6bn

-Nearly 2.7 million people, or one in 10 workers, have been made redundant in the last four years, costing UK employers a huge £28.6 billion.
-According to a report by the Chartered Institute of Personnel and Development, the manufacturing and construction sectors accounted for about a third of the job losses, while public administration, education […]
+Nearly 2.7 million UK workers have been made redundant in the past four years, costing employers £28.6 billion.
+Manufacturing and construction sectors accounted for about a third of job losses, while the cumulative loss of economic output amounts to between £87 billion and £135 billion.

 Talent Spot: Vikki Sly, global recruitment director at QlikTech